unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/01_entity-stores/02_model-data.md

 Entities are listed in the **Entities** section on the left of the **Overview**.

-Selecting an entity from the list opens the overview.
-The overview displays configuration information for the entity, and lists the entity's properties.
+Selecting an entity from the list opens the Overview.
+The Overview displays configuration information for the entity, and lists the entity's properties.

 ![new Entity](images/04.jpg "new Entity")

 The entity's name and description can be updated from this screen.